Blog Post #3

 With these basic precautions, rest at night knowing your baby is sleeping safely.
 Before you know it, that little one will be asking from the backseat, "Are we there yet?"

-If you have questions about safe sleep practices, please contact your local New Parent Support Program.
-For those who are not near a military installation, please contact your state's Joint Family Support Assistance Program or Military OneSource.
+And, if you ever have questions about safe sleep practices, please contact your installation's New Parent Support Program or Military OneSource.